rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-python.md

 also interested only in currently flowing messages not in the old ones.
 To solve that we need two things.

-First, whenever we connect to Rabbit we need a fresh, empty queue.
-To do it we could create a queue with a random name, or, even better - let server choose a random queue name for us.
-We can do it by not supplying the `queue` parameter to `queue_declare`:
+Firstly, whenever we connect to Rabbit we need a fresh, empty queue.
+To do it we could create a queue with a random name, or, even better - let the server choose a random queue name for us.
+We can do this by not supplying the `queue` parameter to `queue_declare`:

     :::python